bitrix24/b24restdocs/api-reference/landing/demos/landing-demos-get-site-list.md

-# Get a List of Templates for Creating Sites landing.demos.getSiteList
+# Get a list of templates for creating sites landing.demos.getSiteList

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}